skylarshaffer/brickinfo/README.md

 The below assumes some coding experience and step detail is lacking.
 Better instructions will be added at a later date.
 If you have questions, please email me at [skylar@brickquery.com](mailto:skylar@brickquery.com).

+### From Release

+1. Download the release zip and extract it wherever you want
+2. Follow the unpacked extension loading instructions [here](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)

 ### From Source

 1. Download the source zip, extract it, and copy the **brickinfo** folder wherever you want
 2. Follow the unpacked extension loading instructions [here](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)

-### From Release

-1. Download the release zip and extract it wherever you want
-2. Follow the unpacked extension loading instructions [here](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)

-## Usage
+## Before You Begin

 ### Set API Key